JustenPhillips/justenphillips.github.io/index.md

 # Justen Phillips
+## Cybersecurity Professional
-## Cybersecurity Professional // Penetration Tester // Analyst
+## Penetration Tester // Consultant // Forensics Analyst // Threat Hunter
 ### Short Bio about Me:
 Hello to the good, the bad, and the beautiful people reading my page,